 Gross income is broadly defined by IRC §61(a) as "Except as otherwise provided…, gross income means all income from whatever source derived".

 Income includes both taxable and nontaxable income, but not a return of capital or borrowed money.
-For instance, if the taxpayer buys a bond with accrued interest, then the taxpayer will have to pay for both the bond and the accrued interest.
+For instance, if the taxpayer buys a bond with accrued interest, then the taxpayer must pay for both the bond and the accrued interest.
 However, when the taxpayer receives the next interest payment from the bond, the amount paid for the accrued interest will be deductible, since that part of the interest payment is simply a return of capital; likewise, when the bondholder sells or redeems the bond, the bond purchase price can be deducted from the sale proceeds to determine either the taxable gain or deductible loss.
 Similarly, if a taxpayer borrows $10,000, that amount does not have to be reported since it is not income.

 The general formula for determining taxable income can be presented as follows:

 - - Greater of total itemized deductions or the standard deduction